gauravchauhan25/Snapgram/README.md

 - 🔎 **Search** - A search feature to discover people and posts by tags or usernames.
 - 🎞️ **Reels** - A separate section to scroll short video-based content.
+- 📖 **Stories** - Users can upload stories that automatically expire after 24 hours, keeping content fresh and relevant.

 - 💬 **Social Media Functionality** – Users can interact, post, and engage.
 - 📱 **Fully Responsive UI** – Smooth experience on all devices.
 - ⚡ **Fast & Scalable** – Optimized for performance.
-- ⚙️ **Settings Panel** - Customize your profile, change name, username and change bio.
+- ⚙️ **Settings Panel** - Customize your profile, change name, username, bio, and access additional features like:
+   - 📬 Help Center – Access guides, FAQs, and support information for using Snapgram.
+   - 📖 About Page – Learn more about the developer, the project, and its features.

 - ⚡ **Optimized Performance** - Clean state management and API integration ensure fast rendering and smooth transitions.

 ## 🛠️ Tech Stack